bepronetwork/grants-program/WorldBox.md

 * - Begin developing the data miner which collects audience input in such a way as to map out narrative patterns.
 With a working, profitable system in place we will be looking to partner up with companies who are working on Artificial Neural Networks, such as OpenAI.
 * - Look to license the broadcast system to established shows (such as Survivor and The Bachelorette) which can be rejuvenated through the incorporation of audience input.
 * - Look to license the content and app to major streaming platforms (such as Netflix) - Although we will be looking to make these agreements from a much earlier stage as part of our film production phase.
+* - WorldBox Film Factory -  In later stages we will be opening up the platform to independant film makers who, with the support of the WorldBox team, will be able to pitch new interactive projects to token holders.
+This will allow viewers to directly fund the productions they want to see using WorldBox tokens, and recieve a portion of revenue generated by that production in return.
+Decentralised film making!
+Content by the people, for the people.

 ## Additional Information :heavy_plus_sign: